PanDAWMS/panda-docs/docs/source/terminology/terminology.rst

 Global share
 -------------
-Global shares define allocation of compute resources among various working groups and/or user activities.
-The whole compute resources are dynamically partitioned to multiple global shares.
+Global shares define allocation of compute resources among various working groups and/or user activities, e.g., the whole compute resources are dynamically partitioned to multiple global shares.
 Each task is mapped to a global share according to its working group and activity type.
+Many components in JEDI and the PanDA server work with global shares.

 -----------